joesghub/ec2-remediation-system/README.md

 **ServiceNow Connection & Credential Alias**

-Connection and Credential Aliases

-Connection Alias = A shortcut name that points to a connection (like an API endpoint).
+- Connection Alias = A shortcut name that points to a connection (like an API endpoint).

-Credential Alias = A shortcut name that points to credentials (like a username, password, or token).
+- Credential Alias = A shortcut name that points to credentials (like a username, password, or token).

 Instead of hardcoding connection or credentials details in my integration logic, I can reference the alias.
 This makes it easy to swap out the actual connection or credentials later without changing the code.